Melvin Edward Streeter

 Contributors: Ellen Mirro, Studio TJP & Yashpriya Gupta

-Upon graduating in 1955, Streeter dutifully fulfilled his United States Army ROTC commitment and was commissioned as a 2nd Lieutenant stationed at Seattle's Fort Lawton between 1955 and 1957.
-Despite initial resistance in Seattle's architectural community, he eventually found opportunities to work with architects such as Paul Hayden Kirk and Fred Bassetti.
+Upon graduating in 1955, Streeter fulfilled his United States Army ROTC obligation as a second lieutenant stationed at Fort Lawton in Seattle between 1955 and 1957.
+However, despite initial resistance within the Seattle architectural community, he eventually found himself working with architects such as Paul Hayden Kirk and Fred Bassetti.

-In a bold move in 1967, Streeter established his own architectural firm, named Mel Streeter Architects.
-This decision made him the third African American to own an architectural practice in Seattle.
-His inaugural project was a modest educational addition to the St. Andrew Episcopal Church in Seattle's Green Lake neighborhood (1969).
+In a bold move, Melvin established his own architectural firm in 1967 called Mel Streeter Architects.
+In doing this he became the third African American ever to own an architectural practice in Seattle.
+His first project involved designing a modest addition for St. Andrew Episcopal Church in Seattle's Green Lake neighborhood.

-Streeter's journey as an African American architect, marked by his resilience in overcoming racial barriers, fueled his commitment to mentoring and inspiring African American youth to pursue careers in architecture.
+As an African American architect, Streeter had to face racial obstacles, but his career was built on the solid foundation of being resolute in overcoming racism and other barriers, made him more determined to be a mentor and a role model for young black architects.
 Notably, he designed educational buildings including the African American Academy, a significant project completed in September 2000 for the Seattle School District.
-This design featured a circular dogon housing the library.
+This design featured a circular dogon containing the library.

-His portfolio extended to numerous community-based projects, including a 65-unit housing project for Mount Zion Baptist Church (1998), the John Muir Elementary School (1991), the expansion of low-income elderly housing units for the Archdiocesan Housing Authority (1982), and the Rainier Beach High School Performing Arts Center (1998), amongst many others.
-Streeter also played a pivotal role in the transformation of Chevra Bikur Cholim Synagogue (104 17th Avenue S) into a multi-service community Center, now popularly known as Langston Hughes Performing Arts Institute (1970).
-It is a designated landmark in the historic Central Area of Seattle.
+Additionally, he has undertaken many community-based projects, including a 65-unit housing project for Mount Zion Baptist Church, John Muir Elementary School, low-income elderly housing units expansion for Archdiocesan Housing Authority and Rainier Beach High School Performance Hall among many others.
+Furthermore, Streeter played a key role in the transformation of two synagogues into community centers.

-In 1968, Streeter collaborated with the Eugene, Oregon architectural firm of Wilmsen, Endicott & Unthank to design a bank building for Liberty Bank (2320 E Union Street, demolished).
-This institution held a prominent place in the cultural life of the black community in Seattle as the sole bank offering mortgages to Seattle's Black community.
+In 1968, Streeter collaborated with the Eugene based architectural firm of Wilmsen, Endicott & Unthank to design a bank building for Liberty Bank (2320 E Union Street, demolished).
+This institution held significant importance particularly because it was the only bank that offered mortgages to Seattle's Black community.

-In 1971, Streeter & Associates designed the Evergreen Funeral Home (526 19th Avenue E, altered) and assisted the Betsuin Housing Corporation in converting older apartment buildings into low-income housing for the elderly.
-During the same year, they undertook the ambitious project of designing the Federal Aviation Administration Regional Headquarters (9010 E Marginal Way S, demolished) at Boeing Field, notable for its distinctive Brutalist style.
-This project received the Washington Pre-cast Industry honor award.
+It was in 1971 that Streeter & Associates designed the Evergreen Funeral Home (526 19th Avenue E, altered) and helped Betsiun Housing Corporation convert old apartment buildings to low-income homes for the elderly.
+The same year, they undertook the ambitious project of designing the Federal Aviation Administration Regional Headquarters (9010 E Marginal Way S, demolished) at Boeing Field for its unique Brutalist style.
+This project won them a Washington Pre-cast Industry honor award.

 In 1973, Streeter's firm designed a new automobile dealer showroom for Nelson Chevrolet (1521 NW 50th Street, vacant) in Ballard.
-They also worked on a branch office for Washington Mutual Bank (7100 Martin Luther King Jr. Way, altered) and the Totem Lake branch bank of the National Bank of Commerce (1973).
-That year, Streeter added a partner to his firm, Paul Dermanis, another former Bassetti employee.
-The firm was renamed Streeter/Dermanis and Associates.
+They also worked on a branch office for Washington Mutual Bank (7100 Martin Luther King Jr. Way, altered) and Totem Lake branch bank of the National Bank of Commerce.
+The same year saw him join forces with Paul Dermanis, another former Bassetti employee, forming the architectural firm of Streeter/Dermanis and Associates.

-This partnership greatly expanded their capabilities, with the firm employing up to 30 people at its Capitol Hill office at its peak.
-It enabled them to handle projects such as the Wallingford Post Office (1979), low-income senior housing for the Wisteria Housing Corporation (1979), and the East-Central Precinct Police Station (1986).
-However, controversy delayed the latter project, ultimately leading to the renovation of the Klineburger Building on Capitol Hill for the station.
-A notable achievement was the design of Auburn City Hall (1979), a comprehensive complex housing offices, public meeting rooms, and police and fire central operations.
+This partnership significantly broadened their abilities, with the firm employing as many as 30 people at its Capitol Hill office at its peak.
+It allowed them to handle projects such as Wallingford Post Office, low-income senior housing for Wisteria Housing Corporation and East-Central Precinct Police Station.
+However, a dispute greatly delayed the latter project resulting in the renovation of Klineburger Building on Capitol Hill for the station.
+A notable achievement was the design of Auburn City Hall, built as a comprehensive complex housing offices, public meeting rooms, and police and fire central operations.

 Beyond his prolific architectural career, Streeter was a dedicated mentor and advocate for diversity within the architectural profession.
 He co-founded the American Institute of Architects (AIA) Seattle Chapter's Diversity Roundtable and received a Community Service Award from AIA Seattle in 2004.

-Outside of architecture, Streeter was actively involved in organizations such as Tabor 100, a professional black men’s organization, The Breakfast Club of Seattle, and the Kiwanis Club.
-He also served on the Seattle Planning Commission for over a decade.
+Outside of architecture, Streeter was actively involved in organizations such as Tabor 100, a professional black men’s organization, The Breakfast Club of Seattle, and Kiwanis Club.
+He also worked on the Seattle Planning Commission for over a decade.

 Bibliographic Reference